consideRatio/discourse-sso-oidc-bridge/README.md

 ### Build and upload a PyPI release

-1. Test, build and upload the package
+1. Run tests and tag a commit.

     ```sh
     # Make sure you are up to date with what you have declared to require